rust-osdev/multiboot2/multiboot2/README.md

 [![crates.io](https://img.shields.io/crates/v/multiboot2.svg)](https://crates.io/crates/multiboot2)
 [![docs](https://docs.rs/multiboot2/badge.svg)](https://docs.rs/multiboot2/)

-Rust library that assists parsing the Multiboot2 Information Structure (MBI) from Multiboot2-compliant bootloaders, like GRUB.
-It supports all tags from the specification including full support for the sections of ELF-64 files.
+Library that assists parsing the Multiboot2 Information Structure (MBI) from Multiboot2-compliant bootloaders, such as GRUB.
+It supports all tags from the specification including full support for the sections of ELF files.
 This library is `no_std` and can be used in a Multiboot2-kernel.

 It follows the Multiboot 2.0 specification at https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html and the ELF 64 specification at http://www.uclibc.org/docs/elf-64-gen.pdf.